• hairloss

 Review of Finasteride ( Propecia ) in the treatment of male pattern hair loss

-Dr Proctor sez: This is a very good general review of the literature on hair loss treatment with finasteride ( Propecia )
+Dr Proctor sez: The following paper is a very good general review of the literature on hair loss treatment with finasteride ( Propecia )

 Evidence-Based Dermatology: Review Efficacy and Safety of Finasteride Therapy for Androgenetic Alopecia A Systematic Review